Greece launches long-awaited debt swap offer

 The debt swap, also known as private sector involvement, is designed to cut Athens' debt load to 120.5 percent of its gross domestic product by 2020 from 160 percent, in the hope that it would open the way for its eventual return to bond markets.

-The debt exchange and the new bailout also buy time to stabilise the 17-nation euro zone currency bloc and shield it against a Greek default, which remains a long-term threat.
+The debt exchange and the new bailout also buy time to stabilize the 17-nation euro zone currency bloc and shield it against a Greek default, which remains a long-term threat.

 The overall bailout package comes at the price of painful austerity measures that ordinary Greeks say have impoverished them.
 A mix of tax hikes and wage and pension cuts have sent unemployment soaring, shuttered businesses and brought thousands of Greeks out on the streets for near-daily protests.

 Athens has said it wants to conclude the transaction by March 12.
-Focus now turns to the participation rate in the swap, with Athens also predicting a high take up.
+Focus now turns to the participation rate in the swap, with both Athens and the private sector predicting a high take up.

 "There is optimism in the government that there will be big participation in the swap," a Greek government official said.